-This semester unit provides a foundation for VCE Software Development and VET (VCE) Certificate III in Information Technology.
-It consists of learning how the computer can help design and code modular programs and games.
-Skills and knowledge are developed in game creation using GameMaker or Unity and programming in an object-oriented programming language.
+This semester unit provides a foundation for VCE Applied Computing in Year 11 and VCE Software Development and VET (VCE) Certificate III in Information Technology in Year 12.
+It teaches how the computer can help design and code modular programs, games, and drone technology.
+Skills and knowledge are developed in game creation using GameMaker or Unity and programming in the command line and object-oriented programming language.
 Relevant areas of the software and game development process are covered, including analysis, design, development, and evaluation.
 Algorithms are designed diagrammatically and in structured English.

-Creative IT: Data Analytics and Visualisations
+Data Analytics and Creative Visualisations

-This semester unit provides a foundation for VCE Data Analytics and consists of learning how the computer is used to make creative solutions.
+This semester unit provides a foundation for VCE Applied Computing in Year 11 and VCE Data Analytics in Year 12.
+It consists of learning how the computer is used to make creative solutions.
 Students will develop data analysis skills by reviewing real-world data in a spreadsheet.
 In addition, they will produce data visualisations such as images, animations, and infographics, using Adobe Creative Suite, an industry-standard software package.
-This unit also uncovers the role of 3D printing, and students will design and print innovative 3D prototypes of their own.
+This unit may also uncover other creative technologies such as sound editing or 3D printing.